blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Timeline of History.md

 - 1450 AD: Italy is rich and cares about art and the Ancient Greek Classics (The Renaissance Period)
 - Gutenberg invents the printing press
 ### Eurasia
-- The fourth crusade ended up capturing the Byzantine empire as part of the Latin empire and weaking Constantinople
+- The fourth crusade ended up capturing the Byzantine empire as part of the Latin empire and weakening Constantinople
 - 1453 AD: Ottoman Turks conquered the rest of the Byzantine empire, and founded the Ottoman Empire, or Turkish Empire
 	- They were
 	- Ottomans banned India from the European spice trade